-- Have I considered the literacy, language, culture, degree of detail, attitudes to authority, etc., in my informed consent process? - Do I have access to translation services, if required?
+- Have I considered the literacy, language, culture, degree of detail, attitudes to authority, etc., in my informed consent process? - Do I have access to professional interpretation or translation services, if required? - Am I able to recognize when I need to access support to ensure an interactive and informed consent process?